DebonairSM/eu-to-na-fila/docs/BACKEND_FULL.md

 postgresql://user:password@host:5432/database
 ```

-**Note:** Authentication is currently PIN-based (stored in shops table).
-JWT_SECRET is reserved for potential future JWT implementation but is not currently used.
+**Note:** Authentication is PIN-based with JWT tokens.
+Users authenticate with a PIN via `POST /api/shops/:slug/auth`, which returns a JWT token.
+This token must be included in the `Authorization: Bearer <token>` header for protected endpoints.
+Tokens expire after 24 hours.

 ---